Social media has been a touchy subject for most regulated industries, especially for financial services.

 How Social Media Helps Financial Services

-Sound scary letting employees be social?
+Does it sound scary letting employees be social?

-These two things are key for the financial industry to be successful in an “employee-focused” social media strategy.
+And these two things are key for the financial industry to be successful in an “employee-focused” social media strategy.

 So how can social media help financial services?